-SCOR Europe's principal regulator is the Autorité de Contrôle Prudentiel et de Résolution (ACPR).
-SCOR Europe is a member of the SCOR SE Group (the SCOR Group or the Group).
+SCOR Europe's regulator is the Autorité de Contrôle Prudentiel et de Résolution (ACPR).
+SCOR Europe is a member of the SCOR Group.

 The Group's principal regulators in France are the Autorité des Marchés Financiers ("AMF"), which is the French financial market regulator, and the Autorité de Contrôle Prudentiel et de Résolution ("ACPR"), which is the principal French insurance regulator.